eclipsesource/theia-tree-editor-legacy/README.md

 ## Project Layout

-> Open a new terminal, switch to a new directory and clone the github repo.
-Create a tarball from theia-tree-editor-extension

-    git clone git@github.com:eclipsesource/theia-tree-editor.git
-    cd theia-tree-editor
-    yarn install
-    yarn prepare
-    cd theia-tree-editor-extension
-    npm pack

-> After creating theia-tree-editor-extension tarball, open a new terminal, switch to a new directory and install generator-theia-extension.
+> Open a new terminal, switch to a new directory and install generator-theia-extension.
 Use the theia extension generator for project scaffolding

     npm install -g yo generator-theia-extension
     mkdir task-editor